The Best Riads in Marrakesh

 It is quite peaceful just out of earshot of the souks in the neighborhood around the Bab Doukkala mosque.
 With a mixture of spice shops, internet cafés and innumerous hammams, some of which are over 400 years old, the atmosphere here is thoroughly relaxed.

 Fixed price shopping & Tailor-made suits: Those who find it hard to browse the souks for treasures and bargains should take note of the many boutiques in the streets north of Djemaa el Fna.
-Not only can you shop here for a fixed price, but trend-setters like Jill Fechtmann (Boutique Noir D’Ivore, Riad Noir D’Ivore) also offer a carefully selected “best of the souks” range in their shops, and custom tailor, Mohammed Rida Ben Zouine (Rte Arset Aouzal ) masters the cut of conservative English as well as modern Italian suits.
+Not only can you shop here at a fixed price, but you'll find true treasures in boutiques that offer select best-ofs from the souks and bespoke tailors who customize both conservative English and modern Italian suits.

 Homeware shopping: From handcrafted pillowcases made of fine linen to towels with colorful embroidery and desk pads made of soft goat leather: along the Rue de Bab Doukkala you will find typical Moroccan interior design and homeware.
 Without having to haggle, you can shop here in peace and quiet.
 On request, many shops ship their goods to Europe without any problems.